-Credit unions will be able to configure criteria to allow members to auto-enroll for RDC services, so that when a members uses the enroll feature in the mobile app, they could be automatically approved to make their first deposit right away.
+Credit unions can configure criteria to allow members to auto-enroll for RDC services, so that when a members uses the enroll feature in the mobile app, they could be automatically approved to make their first deposit right away.
 You’ll define a series of criteria, including how long the membership has been open, member age, credit score, and delinquency status, and can also exclude members based on membership designation.

 Qualified members can complete their enrollment and make an immediate deposit with no credit union intervention.
 Members who fail the criteria will appear in a new CU*BASE approval queue so you can review the enrollment request and approve it.
 As now, the member-facing enrollment tool will never deny someone enrollment; rather, the member would see a “we’re reviewing your request…” type message.